How to Find Your Router’s IP Address—Step by Step

 Why do I need to know my router’s IP address?

-Most of the time, your router’s IP address is a piece of background information that, while important, isn’t something you need to know or worry about.
+Most of the time, your router’s IP address is background information that, while important, isn’t something you need to know or worry about.
 However, there are a few instances where having this information is necessary.

-The main use for your router’s IP address is accessing the router to change settings and configure your network.
-Typically, to access the router, you’ll type the IP address into the address bar of your web browser.
+The main use of your router’s IP address is to access the router to change settings and configure your network.
+Typically, to access the router, you’ll type its IP address into your web browser's address bar.
 This will then take you to a settings page where you can change all sorts of things about your network, from its name and password to various advanced router settings.
+Learn more about changing your SSID (AKA default Wi-Fi network name).

 Note that you’ll probably need a password, as well—if you haven’t set one, you can usually find it on a sticker on the router itself.
 We’d highly recommend setting your own password, by the way.